I nursed and pumped breast milk until my son was over 18 months, so I’ve come up with some amazing time saving hacks for pumping.

 - The temperature of your fridge

-- Your own breastmilk… I’ve had my breast milk last for over 5 days most times, and some got funky after ~3-4 days
+- Your own breastmilk… I’ve had breast milk last for over 5 days, and some bottles got funky after ~3-4 days (you’ll know by the smell)

-The residual milk on all your pump parts will last for about 4 days refrigerated just like the breast milk in a bottle, if you placed it in the fridge immediately after pumping.
+The residual milk on all your pump parts will last for about 4 days refrigerated just like the breast milk in a bottle, if you placed all the parts in the fridge immediately after pumping.

 Store the bottles too!